-During 2013, the American Auditory Society is teaming up with Audiology Online to offer a four part series of 1-hour distance education lectures from prominent members of the Society.
+The American Auditory Society has teamed up with Audiology Online to offer a series of 1-hour distance education lectures from prominent members of the Society.
 The purpose is to provide an excellent sampling of the research and clinical work being done by our various members.

 These online lectures can be attended either live or by accessing the recordings 24/7.
 ASHA and AAA CEUs are offered.
 More information can be found at www.audiologyonline.com.

 41st Annual Scientific & Technology Conference

 Translational Research Lectures:

 Carhart Lecture: "Changes in central auditory processing following acoustic trauma"